tarun-infiniteloop/Linear-Regression/README.md

 # Linear-Regression

 In this project, you will implement linear regression and get to see it work on data.
+This project is in Matlab.
-Files needed for this project
+Files needed for this project -

 1. ex1.mlx - MATLAB Live Script that steps you through the exercise
 2. ex1data1.txt - Dataset for linear regression with one variable